murillomasson/openWeatherMapMongoDB/README.md

 # Open Weather Map API
 ## MongoDB, FastAPI
 FastAPI app that searches for latitude and longitude of a given city and, from this information, returns meteorological information and saves it in a given collection in MongoDB.
+_It is advisable that you create a virtual environment to run the application below (the application has been tested on Windows)._

 To run the application, please follow the next steps:

 - Sign up for Open Weather Map and collect an API Key in the "3 hour forecast: 5 days" session: https://openweathermap.org/